13 Abandoned Amusement Parks That Will Give You the Creeps

 When these parks were in their prime, they were fun, fantastic, and anything but freaky.
 Now, they seem like something out of a nightmare.

 What’s scarier than a wooden roller coaster, freakier than a funhouse, and more chilling than a clown?
 The decrepit remains of a park that once rung with children’s screams—screams of happiness, that is.
 Take a visual stroll through these abandoned amusement parks around the world, some of which you can also take an actual stroll through…if you dare.
+These abandoned historic sites are too dangerous to visit.

 Six Flags New Orleans, Louisiana